Daiwv/CryptoProfitTracker/README.md

 - Find a Bug where the ledger was imbalanced perhaps due to wrong timeframe between Deposits / Withdrawal / Order?

+- When sync'ing with CSV, also fetch order via API in case the fullOrders is not the latest one.

 - Show BTC and USD worth of money on footer.

 - Sort by field.